 Gifts may be made directly to the donee or deposited in a trust for the donee's benefit.
 Many estates can be completely transferred to others in this way over time.
 There are special requirements when the trust beneficiary does not have a present interest in (does not enjoy current benefits from) the trust property.
-Gifts to such trusts do not qualify for the \$17,000/\$34,000 annual exclusions.
+Gifts to such trusts do not qualify for the \$18,000/\$36,000 annual exclusions.
 In the case of trusts set up for minors, annual exclusion gifts are allowed, but beneficiaries must have full access to the trust assets at age 21.

 One possible solution to the "present interest" problem is to create a "Crummey" trust for greater flexibility and control.
+This

-This requires that you give each trust beneficiary a right of withdrawal when funds are transferred to the trust.
+To enhance your gifting strategy, you may want to consider creating a family limited partnership (FLP), to which you can transfer property (such as rental property) and then gift interests to family members without relinquishing full control. requires that you give each trust beneficiary a right of withdrawal when funds are transferred to the trust.
 Transfers subject to Crummey powers will qualify for the annual exclusions.